AdamOswald/tes/README.md

-# tes is a project on learning how Apple's garageband and it's file extension work
+# tes is a project on learning how Apple's garageband and it's file extensions work